Into the Fire (album)

 Into the Fire is the fifth studio album by the Canadian rock singer Bryan Adams.
 It was co-written by Jim Vallance.
-It was released on 30 March 1987 by A&M Records as the follow-up album to the chart-topping Reckless (1984).
+It was released in March 1987 by A&M Records as the follow-up album to the chart-topping Reckless (1984).
 Into the Fire peaked at number seven on the US Billboard 200 chart and reached the Top 10 in several other nations.
 Six singles were released from the album: "Heat of the Night", "Hearts on Fire", "Victim of Love", "Only the Strong Survive", "Into the Fire" and "Another Day".

 Music

 Recording and production

 The recording for Into the Fire started on 16 August 1986 and finished on 24 October.
 It was recorded at a studio set up in Adams' home in Vancouver, British Columbia.
 Adams and his backing band, which consisted of Keith Scott, Mickey Curry, Dave Taylor and Tommy Mandel, used the dining room, bathroom and bedroom to isolate the different instruments.
 The studio was named Cliffhanger since Adams' house was close to the sea.
 "Heat of the Night" was recorded 12 September 1986.
 "Hearts on Fire" was originally written for Reckless in 1984, but was recorded on 1 September 1986.
 "Hearts on Fire" was mixed in London, England on 11 January.

 By the time Into the Fire was completed, Adams and Vallance were satisfied with only two songs: The dark "Victim of Love" and the upbeat "Hearts on Fire".
 A possible influence on the album was Adams' involvement of the six-city "Amnesty International Conspiracy of Hope" tour in 1986.
 Adams says in the "Into the Fire" songbook that the album's title track refers to a man who is at a crossroads and does not quite know what to do with his life, which is how Adams felt when he started recording the album after the massive success of Reckless.